I'm a member

-Percutaneous mechanical vertebral augmentation using any other device, including but not limited to Kiva, is considered investigational.
+Percutaneous mechanical vertebral augmentation using any other device, including but not limited to Kiva and vertebral body stenting, is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY2/2000: Approved by Medical Policy Advisory Committee (MPAC)

 5/2000: Reviewed by MPAC; policy exceptions will be considered on an individual case basis

 6/5/00 NOTE: See POLICY EXCEPTIONS and POLICY HISTORY.